 TCAP operates as a finance partner with real estate developers and provides value-added services including originating, packaging and managing investment projects.
-It has been the financial backer and investment partner for a slew of major apartment and townhouse developments in Australia since 2011, investing and committing in excess of A\$490 million of capital into projects with an end value surpassing A\$5 billion.
-It has to date successfully completed 17 projects, with another 14 in the pipeline, and nine under construction.
+It has been the financial backer and investment partner for a slew of major apartment and townhouse developments in Australia since 2011, investing and committing in excess of A\$533 million of capital into projects with an end value surpassing A\$5.9 billion.
+It has to date successfully completed 20 projects, with another 10 in the pipeline, and 13 under construction.

-The Group's retirement living joint venture with the Puljich family, marketed under the GemLife brand, has been successfully established as one of Australia's most respected brands in the over-50s resort-style living sector within 4 years of its establishment.
+The Group's retirement living joint venture with the Puljich family, marketed under the GemLife brand, is now one of Australia's most respected brands in the over-50s resortstyle living sector.